10 Things That Should Be In Every Psychiatric Nursing Progress Note

 10 Things That Should Be In

-Every Psychiatric Nursing Progress Note
+Psychiatric Nursing Notes

 Writing Better, Writing Faster

-Overall, a nursing note describes the care given to a patient and how they responded.
+Overall, a psychiatric nursing note describes the care given to a patient and how they responded.
 Psychiatric nurses should use a standard format and write accurately, clearly, and comprehensively.
 As an example, a psychiatric note template might include the following fields:

 • Patient's name and identification number